-The residents were supported to manage their behaviours and positive behaviour support guidelines were in place which appropriately guided staff in supporting the residents.
+The residents were supported to manage their behaviours.
 The residents were facilitated to access appropriate health and social care professionals including psychology and psychiatry as needed.

-There were some restrictive practices in use in the centre on the day of the inspection.
+There were some low level restrictive practices in use in the centre on the day of the inspection.
 From a review of records, it was evident that it was appropriately identified and reviewed on a regular basis by the registered provider.